ThinkDataEd/student/docs/unit1/lesson9.md

 ###**Lesson:**
 1. **<u>Food Habits Campaign Data Collection Monitoring:</u>**

-    100. Display the IDS Campaign Monitoring Tool, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")
+    100. The IDS Campaign Monitoring Tool is found on your IDS Homepage.
-    Click on **Campaign Monitor** and sign in.
+    Click on **Monitor** and sign in if prompted.
+Find the Food Habits Campaign and click on Monitor.
+    Note: If you haven't submitted any data, the page will be blank.

-    100. Inform students that you will be monitoring their data collection again today.
+    100. Your teacher will be monitoring the class data collection again today.

-        200. See *User List* and sort by *Total*.
-Ask: Who has collected the most data so far?
+        200. See *User List* and sort by *Total*. <strong style="color: red;">Who has collected the most data so far?</strong>

-        200. Click on the pie chart.
-Ask: How many active users are there?
-How many inactive users are there?
+        200. Click on the pie chart. <strong style="color: red;">How many active users are there?
+How many inactive users are there?</strong>

-        200. See *Total Responses*.
-How many responses have been submitted?
+        200. See *Total Responses*. <strong style="color: red;">How many responses have been submitted?</strong>

-        200. Using TPS, ask students to think about what they can do to increase their data collection.
+        200. <strong style="color: red;">What can you do to increase your data collection?</strong>

-2. Inform students that today they will be learning about a distribution’s **typical** value.
+2. Today you will be learning about a distribution’s **typical** value.

-3. Ask the class to brainstorm characteristics of the "typical" student.
+3. <strong style="color: red;">Brainstorm characteristics of the "typical" student.
 Does the typical 12th grader differ from the typical 9th grader?
-How so? <span style="color:grey">***They may say that everyone is different, and that there's no typical student.
-Keep pressing them to identify characteristics that are typical.
-The idea is to get them to recognize that there is variability, and yet we might still have an opinion about what is typical.
-For instance, not all students walk to school, but this might still be the typical experience.***</span>

-4. Give students 3 minutes to write down synonyms to the word “typical” in their DS journals.
-After time is up, have the students share their responses and keep a record on the board. <span style="color:grey">***Some possible synonyms might be: normal, average, usual, standard, representative, regular, ordinary, natural, etc.***</span>
+How so?</strong>

+4. <strong style="color: red;">Write down synonyms to the word “typical” in your DS journals.</strong>

-5. Once students share their synonyms, ask students to think about which terms apply best to categorical variables and which terms apply best to numerical variables.
-Ask volunteers to share out their thoughts and give a brief explanation of why they categorized the term as either applying best to categorical variables or numerical variables.
-Create a T-chart on the board to keep track of their categories.
+5. <strong style="color: red;">Which terms apply best to categorical variables and which terms apply best to numerical variables.</strong>

-6. Next, display the dotplot created by the class with their nutrition facts labels during the previous class (from [lesson 8](lesson8.md)).
-Ask: what value might we consider to be the typical value of this distribution? <span style="color:grey">***Answers will vary by class.
-Common answers will be to identify the mode (the value with the most labels) or the value in the center.
-A common wrong answer will be to confuse the frequency with the value.
-For example, they will say the most typical number of calories was "3" because, perhaps, 100 calories occurred 3 times, and that was more often than any other value.
-Students may also identify "clumps” of data: "it's somewhere between 110 and 120."
-That's ok, but probe them as to why they chose that chunk and not another.
-The point is to get them to see that chunk as being in the middle or center of the distribution.***</span>
+6. Consider the dotplot from [lesson 8](lesson8.md)). <strong style="color: red;">What value might you consider to be the typical value of this distribution?
+Why?</strong>

     100. Hopefully, at least one student will choose a value close to the center of the distribution.
 If not, point to a value near the extreme and ask them if they think this is typical.
 Then